Using Cypress and Google Lighthouse for Performance Testing

 Final Thoughts

-Using Lighthouse within your Cypress tests is just one of the many ways out there to monitor the performance of your website.
-Think about your requirements carefully and then decide whether this approach is right for you and your team.
+Using Lighthouse within your Cypress tests is just one of many ways to monitor your website’s performance.
+Think carefully about your requirements, and then decide whether this approach is right for you and your team.

 Are you ready?